ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 You just need to do some digging to find those repos.

 These are some other interesting first-timer guides to open source projects.
-Each includes links to where to find your first projects:
+Each includes links to where to find your first:

 * [A First Timer's Guide to an Open Source Project](https://auth0.com/blog/a-first-timers-guide-to-an-open-source-project/)  from AuthO